gavin-cannon/BookStoreApi/README.md

 # Overview

-This is a API built using ASP.NET Core.
-It is built around the idea of a bookstore.
-This was built to help me learn about .NET and its different options and configurations.
-It wasn't the first API I have built, but it was nice to use C# and .NET to make an API as it helped me connect it to what I learned using Node.js.
+This is an API built using ASP.NET Core.
+This was built to help me learn about ASP.NET Core.
+This wasn't the first API I've built, but it was nice to use C# and .NET to make one.
+This project helped me expand my knowlege of building APIs by comparing it to using Node.js.
+Its a pretty simple API with the usual CRUD endpoints.
+It might not work as too much time has elapsed for the data to be accessible.

 ![BookStoreApi Screenshot](./images/bookapi.jpg)